 Local or regional currencies can supplement national currencies, most notably when communities or regions are closely integrated and want to achieve some economic independence.
 A supranational currency like the euro reduces national economic independence.
 The issue of self-determination makes currency a political subject.

-On the other hand foreign nations had a competitive advantage.
+But this gave foreign nations a competitive advantage.
+By buying US Dollars for their reserves, competitors of the United States were able to suppress the exchange rate of their currency and sell their products cheaper.
 This harmed US businesses.
-By buying US Dollars foreign competitors of the United States were able to suppress the exchange rate of their currency and sell their products cheaper.

 Furthermore, the reserve status of the US Dollar made the FED responsible for the international banking system.
-The FED had to rescue foreign banks during the financial crisis of 2008 so that the US taxpayer backed up foreign banks.
+The FED had to rescue foreign banks during the financial crisis of 2008 so that the US taxpayer ended up backing foreign banks.

 International Currency Unit

 It may be better that the international reserve currency is not a national currency.
 The future International Currency Unit can be a weighed average of national currencies.
 It may require an international central bank to guarantee stability in the international financial system.
 As long as central banks make political decisions, an international central bank would be a troublesome construct.

 Only when central banks do not set interest rates and do not print currency, it might be feasible to introduce an international central bank.
 This might be possible when the International Currency Unit is a Natural Money currency.
 The underlying currencies may need to be Natural Money currencies too.
 With Natural Money interest rates are not set by central banks so the role of central banks is reduced.